-Like kids, pets enjoy playing with toys.
+Like kids, pets enjoy playing with a wide range of dog toys and cat toys.
 Your dog may have a plush animal that he likes to carry around and cuddle with or any number of balls and squeaky toys that he’ll chase down every time you throw them.
 And your cats likely enjoy stalking anything that has string, feathers, or a rattle inside.
 But over time the toys your pets adore can start to get a little grimy thanks to repeated exposure to slobber and anything they come into contact with around the house or yard.
 As a result, you don’t necessarily want your pets chewing on them and picking up god-only-knows what kind of germs.
 But you also don’t want to toss their favorite playthings.
 So here are just a few tips to keep your pet’s toys properly cleaned and sanitized so that they can enjoy them for the foreseeable future.

 1. Wash frequently.
 While you don’t have to wash your pet’s toys on a daily or even a weekly basis, it’s a good idea to regularly wash any toys that they use frequently.
 In addition, keep an eye out for contamination.
 Dogs may drop their toys in the toilet, in their own waste outdoors, or into all manner of germ-ridden places.
 They’ll definitely need an off-schedule washing after these incidents.
 Other than that, weekly or monthly washings will depend on the amount of use a toy gets and how dirty it becomes in the meantime.